Here's How to Lift a Car

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-Using a car jack is relatively simple if you do it correctly and safely.
-It also doesn't have to be expensive in terms of the tools you need to get the job done.
-The trick is having the right jack, a couple of jack stands and wheel chocks for safety, and the right location to lift it into position.
+Using a car jack is relatively simple, and the tools you need to get the job done aren't expensive.
+The trick is having the right jack, a couple of jack stands, a set of wheel chocks, and the right location to lift your car into position safely and securely.
+Let's get high!
+Wait, scratch that.

 How to Lift a Car